Layr-Labs/eigenda-proxy/SECURITY.md

 ## Reporting a Vulnerability

-**Please do not file a public ticket** mentioning the vulnerability.
+**Please do not file a public ticket** mentioning a vulnerability.

-Please report security vulnerabilities to security@eigenlabs.org with the all the relavent details included in the email.
+Please report security vulnerabilities to security@eigenlabs.org with all the relavent details included in the email.